 State-owned waters make commercial fishing activities possible in most regions of Finland.
-Persons intending to fish commercially must apply for a separate commercial fishing permit from Metsähallitus for each trap and net.
+Persons intending to fish commercially must apply for a separate commercial fishing permit from Metsähallitus for each trap or net.

-The commercial permits for the period 2015–2019 were granted in 2014.
-However, you may contact the Metsähallitus personnel listed below and ask for commercial fishing permits and waters that may still be available.
+Application periods are announced on this page.
+Between the application periods you may contact the Metsähallitus personnel listed below and ask for commercial fishing permits and waters that may still be available.

 The prices of commercial fishing permits are set by a Decree from the Finnish Ministry of Agriculture and Forestry (888/2017).
 The prices are listed per trap per calendar year.

 NB!
 Prices for 2020 and the following years are not set yet.

 Trap or net